AdamAliWeb/web-dev-zone/README.md

 ## Issues to fix

--   Optimize the routes variable

 -   Refactorize the styles to use more bootstrap

--   Solve the issue that after a reload of the page if you click a language button it takes you to the index page

--   Solve the issue that after typing and going to other sections and when clicking the language button it takes to the previous page

 -   Read the website content entirely and check the text for: